 - Strategic marketing analyses various factors such as organisation performance, competition environment, competitors and demographic behaviour of customers in order to achieve organisational goals.

 - This is an organisation’s plan to target people and convert them into consumers of the organisation’s products and services.

 - This plan is an implementation of a predefined strategy

 - This strategy does not involve the higher management, as it only includes creating marketing strategies for a particular product or service.
 The strategies could consist of a promotional plan, distribution and price of the product.

 - This is restricted to the marketing goals and strategy of a single product or service.

 - This is a part of one of the functional strategies that help in achieving organisational goals.

 - A marketing strategy focuses on the products and services of an organisation and their positioning in relation to attracting customers.

-If you want to learn more about strategic marketing, Berlin School of Business and Innovation (BSBI) offers an MA in Strategic Marketing.
+If you want to learn more about strategic marketing, Berlin School of Business and Innovation (BSBI) offers a MSc in Digital Marketing.
 To find out more about this course, click here.

 This text was written by Varun Mehta and edited by Amelia Hayward-Cole.